benscott/scratchpads-training/content/finding-content.rst

 .. figure:: /_static/facet_less_than_20.png

--  Fields with more than 20 terms also provide an autocomplete search box.
+-  Fields with more than 20 terms also provide an auto-complete search box.
 Fill in the term and press enter or else select from the list

 .. figure:: /_static/facet_more_than_20.png